• Vice-chair Johanna Lissinger-Peitz, Sweden, passing the gavel to new INC chair Julio Cordano, Chile

 Close×

-The Intergovernmental Negotiating Committee (INC) has elected Ambassador Julio Cordano of Chile as its new chair, as the process to develop a legally binding global treaty on plastic pollution enters its next phase.
+The Intergovernmental Negotiating Committee (INC) has elected Julio Cordano of Chile as its new chair, as the process to develop a legally binding global treaty on plastic pollution enters its next phase.

 The election took place in Geneva on 7 February during the third part of the fifth INC session (INC-5.3), which was convened solely for organisational purposes following the breakdown of talks in late 2025.
+Experts concur the next phase of talks will be decisive.
+With new leadership in place, there is an opportunity to reset the process, but according to research coming out of the EU and UK, procedural reform will be central to the successful negotiation of a Global Plastics Treaty.

 “Plastic pollution is a planetary problem that affects every country, community and individual,” he said.
 “A treaty is urgently needed to support concerted action and bring us together to address this shared responsibility.
 I am willing and determined to play a leading role in helping the Committee cross the finish line.”